AWSKMSCreateGrantRequest

 -

-The principal that is given permission to retire the grant by using RetireGrant operation.
+The principal that has permission to use the RetireGrant operation to retire the grant.

-To specify the principal, use the Amazon Resource Name (ARN) of an AWS principal.
-Valid AWS principals include AWS accounts (root), IAM users, federated users, and assumed role users.
-For examples of the ARN syntax to use for specifying a principal, see AWS Identity and Access Management (IAM) in the Example ARNs section of the AWS General Reference.
+To specify the principal, use the Amazon Resource Name (ARN) of an Amazon Web Services principal.
+Valid principals include Amazon Web Services accounts, IAM users, IAM roles, federated users, and assumed role users.
+For help with the ARN syntax for a principal, see IAM ARNs in the Identity and Access Management User Guide.

 Declaration